mwittig/thing-it-node/README.md

-You should also be able switch both LEDs on and off via the respective buttons or by covering the LDR.
+You should also be able switch both LEDs on and off via the respective buttons or switch both LEDs on by covering the Photocell.

 Finally, connect your browser to